GUNACHAND-09/COIT20252---Business-Process-Management/README.md

 ### Artefact 4 – Securing the Automated Enterprise: A Framework for Mitigating Security and Privacy Risks in AI-Driven Workflow Automation

 **https://www.researchgate.net/publication/391556569_Securing_the_Automated_Enterprise_A_Framework_for_Mitigating_Security_and_Privacy_Risks_in_AI-Driven_Workflow_Automation**

+Chennupati examines security and privacy risks created by AI-driven workflow automation, including systems that combine AI and RPA.
+The article explains that automated workflows can create additional attack surfaces because they may use privileged credentials, transfer sensitive data and make decisions with limited human oversight.
+It proposes controls such as encryption, least-privilege access, continuous monitoring and security-focused governance (Chennupati, 2025, p.
+627).
+I selected this artefact because it helped me understand process cybersecurity as a continuous BPM responsibility rather than only an IT issue.
+I learned that when a process becomes more automated, security controls must develop with it.
+This evidence is meaningful because it shows that efficiency and cybersecurity need to be designed together.
+A process cannot be considered successfully automated if it performs quickly but exposes organisational data or systems to unnecessary risk.

 ## References